tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 |

-Type the personal access key name, choose the expiration date and select the scopes.
-You need to select at least one access scope.
+Type the personal access key name, choose the expiration date and select the access scopes required by your integration.

 .. image:: ../images/pak_created.png
     :align: center